finbourne/lusid-sdk-python-preview/sdk/docs/InstrumentsApi.md

 # **update_instrument_identifier**
 > Instrument update_instrument_identifier(identifier_type, identifier, update_instrument_identifier_request)

-[EARLY ACCESS] Update instrument identifier
+[EARLY ACCESS] UpdateInstrumentIdentifier: Update instrument identifier

 Create, update or delete a particular instrument identifier for an instrument.
 To delete the identifier, leave the value unspecified in the request.
 If not being deleted, the  identifier is updated if it exists and created if it does not.